TanBinh93/tanbinhphan.github.io/_pages/projects.md

 A complete pipeline for 3D reconstruction in our project includes the steps: Pre-processing -> **Proposed SfM method** -> Multi-view stereo -> Meshed surface computation and refinement -> Multiple view mesh texturing.

-**Results:** several scientific papers were published in this project, you can find them in the links below.
+**Publications:** several scientific papers were published in this project, you can find them in the links below.
 - **Tan-Binh Phan**, Dinh-Hoan Trinh, Dominique Lamarque, Didier Wolf, Christian Daul.
   *3D surface reconstruction using dense optical flow combined to feature matching: Application to endoscopy.*
   GRETSI (2019). [[Link]](https://hal.science/hal-02271615/)